SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 ## SLO as Code

-You can use the Sumo Logic Terraform provider to automate [SLO folder](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/slo_folder) and [SLO creation](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/slo).
-This can be useful for organizations that want to templatize SLOs, standardize SLO configuration, Monitors and dashboards and automate SLO-related workflows.
+You can use the Sumo Logic Terraform provider to automate the creation of [SLOs (`sumologic_slo`)](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/slo) and [SLO folders (`sumologic_slo_folder`)](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/slo_folder).
+This can be useful for organizations that want to:
+* Templatize SLOs
+* Standardize the configuration of SLOs, monitors, and dashboards
+* Automate SLO-related workflows

-Use the [Monitor Terraform provider](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/monitor) to create Monitors associated with SLOs.
+You can use the [Monitor Terraform provider (`sumologic_monitor`)](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/monitor) to create monitors associated with SLOs.

 ## SLO as Log Messages